yasserare/notes/README.md

 		* OS and low level development.
 		* Cybersecurity analysis and training.
 	- The major difference between rock and debian is that:
+		* Debian is easier to setup than rocky.
 		* Debian was created as a general purpose OS suitable for a lot of use cases such as: servers, desktops and other use cases...
 		* Rocky was created heavily to be used as in servers, it was also created as a replacement of centOS in mind.
 		* CentOS's change of policy pushed the need to create rocky os, one of the changes that push them was lack of LTS.